blurlzy/ms-platform-updates/README.md

 - **Azure Functions worker** polls the upstream RSS feeds at startup and every day at 00:00 and 12:00 UTC.
 - **Azure Cosmos DB** stores the normalized update records.
 - **Azure Key Vault** supplies the Cosmos DB connection settings to both backend services.
-- **Application Insights** monitors the API's performance and usage.
+- **Azure Application Insights** monitors the API's performance and usage.

 ## Repository Structure